gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

 Great.
 Look at the head of your *sites.pi file.
 It has 3 columns (CHROM, POS, PI).
 Download that data to your desktop and let's plot it using R.

+Let's just plot this in base R real quick.

+    setwd('/wherever/you/put/your/data')
+    dat <- read.table('pi_test.sites.pi', header=TRUE) # or whatever you named your file.
+    plot(dat$PI~dat$POS)

+X axis is position, Y axis is Pi.

 # Calculate Fst

 # Calculate Ts/Tv